DUNE-DAQ/daq-buildtools/docs/README.md

-_JCF, Apr-13-2022: These instructions are for early testers of Spack installations of the DUNE DAQ packages.
-For the regular daq-buildtools instructions, please go [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/).
-As of today the latest frozen release available is dunedaq-v2.10.2, and the only nightly release is N22-04-09; by the time you read this there may be more nightly releases available, however._
+_JCF, Apr-18-2022: These instructions are for early testers of Spack installations of the DUNE DAQ packages.
+For the regular daq-buildtools instructions, please go [here](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/)._

 # DUNE DAQ Buildtools